-- Teacher Reflection-In advance of the Goal Setting Conference, the teacher will examine data related to current students' performance (including, but not limited to: standardized tests, portfolios and other samples of student work appropriate to teacher's content area, etc.), the prior year's evaluation, and survey results, previous professional learning goals, and the CCT Rubric for Effective Teaching.
-The teacher will draft the following: - a) one SMART Goal-with two measurements; one standardized at 22.5%, one non-standardized at 22.5% pending granting of the waiver on state testing to address student learning and achievement objectives, which will comprise 45% of a teacher's summative evaluation;
+Teacher Reflection-In advance of the Goal Setting Conference, the teacher will examine data related to current students' performance (including, but not limited to: standardized tests, portfolios and other samples of student work appropriate to teacher's content area, etc.), the prior year's evaluation, and survey results, and the CCT Rubric for Effective Teaching 2014.
+The teacher will:

+- Draft one (1) SMART Goal (minimum) to address student learning/achievement objectives, based on student performance data and aligned with a whole-school student learning indicator. - Be prepared to discuss with their evaluator how they will collect evidence for their review of practice. - Be prepared to discuss with their evaluator how will they collect evidence to support the identified School Stakeholder Feedback Goal based on data from stakeholder feedback.

-- b) a performance and practice goal, based on student performance data, whole-school climate or learning data, teacher reflection and previous year's evaluator observations and review of the CCT Rubric for Effective Teaching; - c) a goal aligned with a whole-school goal determined by the school administrator based on data from parent feedback; and - d) a goal based on whole school indicators of student learning for the school year.
-The teacher may collaborate in grade-level or subject-matter teams to support the goal-setting process. - First-year beginning teachers may find it helpful to reflect on their practice goals with their mentor teachers, using the TEAM program's Module Resources and Performance Profiles, to determine a baseline for establishing goals. - Goal-setting conference No later than October 15 of the school year, the evaluator and teacher will meet to discuss the teacher's proposed goals in order to arrive at mutual agreement about them.
-The goals for the year must be informed by data and evidence collected by the teacher and evaluator about the teacher's practice.
-The evaluator collects evidence about teacher practice to support the review and may request revisions to the proposed goals and objectives if they do not meet approval criteria.
+\ First-year beginning teachers may find it helpful to reflect on their practice goals with their mentor teachers, using the TEAM program's Module Resources and Performance Profiles, to determine a baseline for establishing goals.

+No later than October 15 of the school year, the evaluator and teacher will meet to discuss the teacher's proposed goal in order to arrive at mutual agreement.
+The goal for the year must be informed by data and evidence collected by the teacher and evaluator.
+During the conference, the evaluator and teacher will discuss the plans the teacher has identified for collecting evidence to support their review of practice and to support the Whole School Learning Indicator.